FAQs

 These FAQs are intended to provide general information about the services that SCVAN can provide regarding the criminal justice process and other legal issues that can affect victims.
 This information is not intended as legal advice.
 If you have questions about a specific legal matter, contact an attorney.

 A safety planning guide for victims is a resource that provides practical strategies and advice to help individuals protect themselves and plan for their safety.
 It includes information on creating a personalized safety plan, accessing support services, and understanding legal options.
 We have developed a safety guide that you can download here.
+Victim advocates at law enforcement agencies and solicitor’s offices may also be able to assist in a customized safety plan.

 The victim should immediately contact law enforcement.
 There are legal protections in place for victims of crime, and a victim should not have to face harassment or retaliation.
 The victim should keep any text messages, voicemails, call logs, social media posts or messages, or any other evidence proving that the offender contacted the victim.
 Any witnesses to the contact should also give a statement to law enforcement.
+IF the offender is on probation or parole, contact the Probation Agent or victim advocate so the violation can be addressed.

 The Family Court Clerk of Court has simplified petition forms which you can fill out and file at their office.
 If you have an attorney, he or she can help you file a Petition for an Order of Protection.
 After the Petition has been filed, the Clerk of Court will schedule a hearing in Family Court.
 The Clerk of Court will notify you about the date and time of the hearing and Law Enforcement typically serves the abuser with the filing and hearing notice.
 At the hearing, each of you will have the opportunity to present your case to the judge.
+Many local domestic violence shelters help victims in obtaining this paperwork and may have an advocate available to accompany them to court.

 In general, crime victims do not need legal representation at Order of Protection hearings because the hearings are designed for unrepresented persons.
 However, both parties have a legal right to an attorney.
 We strongly recommend that you have an attorney represent you at an Order of Protection hearing.